 In March 2015, the group opened Cho77 Street Food, Symensma’s modern take on Asian street food.
 Where ChoLon is polished and upscale, Cho77 is more casual, taking its inspiration from Thai food stalls, Vietnamese street carts, and Singaporean hawker centers.
 Eight months after opening, Eater Denver named Cho77 the Restaurant of the Year.
 In January 2019, the group moved Cho77 downtown next to LeRoux and ChoLon, where they always imagined it would be.

 In December 2018, CRC opened LeRoux European Cuisine, named as a tribute to Chef Xavier LeRoux, one of Symensma’s early CIA mentors.
 Sourcing heavily from his culinary beginnings and the 10 years he spent working in the restaurant industry before he began experimenting with Asian food, with LeRoux Symensma focuses on Western-European fare and old-world wines, prepared with seasonal, local ingredients.

-In November 2019, the group opened ChoLon’s second location in Eastbridge.
-At the helm of the new concept is Executive Chef Becca Henry, who started as a line cook at ChoLon’s downtown location in 2012 and spent years learning every detail of every station.
-Also joining the team is Chef Michelle Xiao, who was a dim sum chef at Buddakan when Lon served as Executive Chef.
+In November 2019, the group opened ChoLon’s second location in Central Park.
+Joining the team is Chef Michelle Xiao, who was a dim sum chef at Buddakan when Lon served as Executive Chef.
 Xiao has over thirty years of dim sum experience and moved to Denver from New York City in 2019.
-You’ll find her behind the dim sum counter as soon as you walk into ChoLon Eastbridge, showcasing her unique skills in the form of delicate dumplings.
+You’ll find her behind the dim sum counter as soon as you walk into ChoLon Central Park, showcasing her unique skills in the form of delicate dumplings.

 Stay tuned for more information about upcoming projects!